Best Workstation For Redshift

 You may choose to install a mechanical Hard Disk Drive (HDD) alongside the SSD as a long term storage drive.
-HDD’s are much slower than an SSD, but they do provide users with much higher storage capacities at a lower price.
+HDD’s are much slower than SSD, but they provide users with much higher storage capacities at a lower price.

 Recommended Workstation Specialists Solutions for Redshift

-Here at Workstation Specialists, we have developed multiple tower workstations specifically optimised and configured for GPU rendering workflows.
+At Workstation Specialists, we have developed multiple tower workstations specifically optimised and configured for GPU rendering workflows.
 You are guaranteed to experience maximum performance for your budget in applications such as Redshift when using one of these systems.

 AMD Ryzen Threadripper and Intel Core X-Series based Workstations that contain multiple graphics cards are perfect for Redshift.
 Workstation Specialists Quad GPU solutions are developed specifically to cope with the stresses GPU rendering workflows put on your system.
 Our Redshift Workstations are designed to handle the high power demands and have sufficient airflow to expel all excess heat from the system.
 Alternatively, you may consider a networked GPU rendering approach, taking the strain away from your local Workstation and outsourcing that to a remote dedicated GPU render farm.